apex/up/CONTRIBUTING.md

 ## Layout

-Although Up is not provided as a library, it is structured primarily as if it was for organizational purposes.
+Although Up is not provided as a library it is structured as if it was, for organizational purposes.
 The project layout is loosely:

 - *.go – Primary API
 - [reporter](reporter) – Event based CLI reporting